iamjackchen/OCS05-FYP/README.md

 The stack is implemented as a dynamically allocated array whose length adjusts throughout runtime for memory efficiency.

 All GUI components are custom-built.
-SDL2 provides low-level access to I/O and graphics hardware; it is not a GUI library per se, so it doesn't have a built-in UI components.
+SDL2 provides low-level access to I/O and graphics hardware; it is not a GUI library per se, so it doesn't have built-in UI components.
 Building buttons with a hover effect was fairly simple.
 More notably, I built my own [textbox component](https://github.com/iamjackchen/OCS05-FYP/blob/main/PostFixProj/src/gui/inputTextboxHandler.hpp) that calculates substring render widths (using elementary arithmetic) in order to handle cursor positioning and support text wrapping and selection.

 ### Features: